 If you don’t collect enough information from your customers, it can reduce the effectiveness of fraud detection.
 Conversely, if you collect too much information, it can negatively impact the checkout experience and result in a lower conversion rate.

 The following recommendations have been tested to ensure that your conversion rate remains high while maximizing the performance of our machine learning models.
-To help you identify what changes need to be made, Stripe reviews your most recent payment and makes it available to you in the Dashboard.

 You can build a seamless checkout flow within your website or app using any of these methods, and sensitive card information is securely transmitted directly to Stripe without it passing through your servers—greatly simplifying your PCI compliance.
 You should determine which integration makes the most sense for your business and product goals, but any of these integration methods will help optimize your integration for fraud prevention.